THE FOUR VALLEYS, AN OVERVIEW

 Merge with Thy mighty sea."

 The surest way to find out is certainly to become such a lover.
-Would a meditation on this other statement by the Master be an incentive?
+Would a meditation on this other statement by the Master serve as an incentive?

 "...when the soul hath unfolded the wings of the spirit, been attracted by the Joy of God, hath soared to the most exalted horizon, hath sought the most glorious Companion, it doth ascend to the divine station of Jabarut...
 It becomes aware of the secrets of hidden and invisible realities which consumes in envy the hearts of the mystic knowers."

-It must be noted that Jabarut is the third world of God attainable to the human soul after Nasut and Malakut, an enviable station.
+It must be noted that Jabarut is the third world of God attainable to the human soul after Nasut and Malakut

-In my opinion, Baha'u'llah well summarized the results of this whole SPIRITUALIZING PROCESS in the following sentence.
+In my opinion, Baha'u'llah beautifully summarized the results of this entire SPIRITUALIZING PROCESS in the following sentence.

 "Great indeed is the blessedness of him who attaineth Thy presence, drinketh the wine of reunion proffered by the hand of Thy bounteousness, inhaleth the fragrance of Thy signs, unlooseth his tongue in celebrating Thy praise, soareth high in Thy heavens, is carried away by the sweetness of Thy Voice, gaineth admittance into the most exalted Paradise and attaineth the station of revelation and vision before the throne of Thy majesty."